Construction of grand Ram Temple to start at 12.30 pm on August 5

 Big screens, Silver bricks: Stage set for Ayodhya temple groundbreaking event

 Before laying the foundation stone, PM Modi will offer prayers to Lord Ram at the Temple and Lord Hanuman at the Garhi Temple in Ayodhya.
-All chief minsters from different states will be invited for the programme.
+All Chief Ministers from different states will be invited to the programme.

 Veteran BJP leader, L K Advani will also be invited for the ceremony.
 There are elaborate arrangements on for the programme.
 The rituals will begin on August 3 and end with a brume pujan on August 5, following which the construction of the Temple would commence.